idmarinas/lotgd-skeleton/README.md

 -   Run command `npm install` for install all nodes packages.
     -   Note: When Fomantic Ui asks you to install, select "Skip install" and then accept everything.
     -   Not is necesary install in proyect dir.

+## Upgrade project from previous version (New in version 5.2.* of Skeleton)

+-   Before make any change, commit all changes in your project.
+    -   With this can see all new changes can modify as you need.

+### For project of version 5.1.* and lower.

+-   Need download repository and copy files to your project directory.
+    -   Revise all changes and make changes as you need.
+-   Run command `composer lotgd:skeleton:upgrade` and wait.

+### For project of version 5.2.* and higher.

+-   In your composer.json search the following packages:
+    -   `"idmarinas/lotgd"` and `"idmarinas/lotgd-skeleton"` Upgrade the version of these packages to the desired version, e.g. `5.2.*`
+    -   Both packages must have the same major version and the same minor version, the patch version must always be an asterisk.
+        -   Note: `X.Y.Z` `X` is a major version, `Y` is a minor version, `Z` is a patch version.
+        -   Note: with `*` in patch version this download los patches of packages this is only a fixed errors, not break your installation.
+-   Wait to finish.
+-   Run command `composer lotgd:skeleton:upgrade` and wait.

 ## Prepare your custom LoTGD